Skip to main content

 As a podcast subscriber, you will receive a fantastic 50% discount on his Ultimate Speaking System!

-To take advantage of this amazing offer; make sure your subscribed to The Melting Pot, and enter the discount code Monkhouse on Joel’s site below.
+To take advantage of this amazing offer; make sure your subscribed to Mind Your F**king Business, and enter the discount code Monkhouse on Joel’s site below.

 Find out more about Joel HERE on his website